If you have a dream about snakes, it’s important to pay attention to how they presented themselves.

 It’s pretty common to dream of snakes.
 There are over 60,000 monthly searches on Google, according to LSIgraph.

 When searches hit that volume, even non-dream focused websites pay attention.
-Websites as disparate as the HuffPost, have an article on what a dream about snakes means.
+They’re going to have an article up there to get some of the traffic.
+Websites, as disparate as the HuffPost, have an article on what a dream about snakes means.

 When you have one, there’s probably symbolism your subconscious is trying to communicate.
-With so many searches, it doesn’t seem to be a “slice of the day” dreams.
+It doesn’t seem to be a “slice of the day” dream with so many searches.
+Most people go for months and years without encountering one even if they live in a place with many of them.
 Snakes are known for keeping to themselves and staying hidden.
 In 40 years of frequent hiking, I’ve only encountered snakes out on the trail a handful of times.
-Then there was a formative incident at my kindergarten in Ajo, Arizona when one of my classmates found one near the playground.
+Then there was a formative incident at my kindergarten in Ajo, Arizona when one of my classmates found one near the playground, and the whole class gathered around to look at it.

 When I’ve run across them in Arizona and Texas, it’s been while landscaping.
-Are all these searchers by landscapers and gardeners?
+That’s a pretty common role to encounter them in when you live in the Sonoran desert, probably other places too.
+Are all these Internet searchers by landscapers and gardeners?
 It doesn’t seem likely.
-For most people, actually encountering a snake doesn’t happen frequently unless you live in a place with an inordinate number of snakes like Sweetwater, Texas.
+For most people, actually encountering a snake doesn’t happen frequently unless you live in a place with an inordinate number of snakes like Sweetwater, Texas, home of the annual Rattlesnake Roundup.

 What do snakes really mean to you?